 Credit-challenged consumers

-Credit-building loans are designed for improving your credit score.
+Credit-building loans are designed for upgrading your credit score.
 If your score is in a good enough range to qualify for a traditional personal loan, and you need the money now, you may be better off choosing one of these.

-If you’re new to credit, you can build a solid credit score in a matter of months by paying your bills on time.
+If you’re new to credit, you can build solid credit in a matter of months by paying your bills on time.
 But if you’ve damaged your credit, it can take a little longer through the traditional route, which is where a credit-building loan can come in handy.

 Credit card seekers